 4. Create an e-resource

 Customers prefer to solve the issues on their own.
 So what you can do for them is create a resource that should be easily accessible online.
-You can include helpful articles, blogs, frequently asked questions, video tutorials, and much more.
+You can include helpful articles, blogs, frequently asked questions, and much more.
 Additionally, you can provide video tutorials created with a user-friendly Video Editor tool to guide them through the process.

 Also, you can add in-app messages and chatbots where they can chat about their issues, etc.